-This section describes the wide range of statistical information on Porirua from external and internal sources.
+This section describes the wide range of statistical information and profiles on Porirua from external and internal sources.

 The Together "Grow Porirua…" Economic Bulletin is a quarterly bulletin produced to promote economic development in Porirua and to keep local business community inform about the economic climate in Porirua City.

-The Annual Report reports on Council's financial and service performance as an organisation.
-It includes information on Council's performance in its activities and services.
+The Annual Report reports on the Council's financial and service performance as an organisation.
+It includes information on the Council's performance in its activities and services.

-Greater Wellington Regional Council and all the Councils in the Wellington Region have developed a new holistic measurement tool.
-The Wellington Region Genuine Progess Index (WR - GPI) covers the four domains of wellbeing as described in the Local Government Act 2002, namely economic, environmental, social and cultural wellbeing.
+Greater Wellington Regional Council and all the Councils in the Wellington Region have developed a new holistic measurement tool - the Wellington Region Genuine Progess Index (WR - GPI).
+The GPI covers the four aspects of wellbeing: economic, environmental, social and cultural.
 Sets of indicators for each type of wellbeing are collected and integrated to give a picture of overall regional wellbeing.
 The development of the WR - GPI is part of the Wellington Regional Strategy (WRS) - a growth strategy developed by the regions nine councils in conjunction with central government and the regions' business, education, research and voluntary sector interests.